JedLee6/Top150-LeetCode-Quick-Review-Notes/15_Backtracking/102_Backtracking_77._Combinations.md

 Time Complexity: O(C(n,k) * k), where C(n,k) is the binomial coefficient (n choose k).
 This is because we generate all possible combinations, and for each combination, we spend O(k) time to create a copy of the current combination.

 Space Complexity: O(k) for the recursion stack and the currentCombination list.
 The result list will contain all combinations, so that's O(C(n,k) * k), but that's for the output and not typically counted in space complexity analysis.

-This approach is quite efficient, but let's see if we can optimize it further.

 ## Approach 2: Iterative Solution